 Psychedelic Supermarket

-Like many venues of that era, the Psychedelic Supermarket and Papadopoulos enjoyed their fair share of controversy.
-There are the familiar stories of bands not being paid for multiple night stands at the club and instead being told that the exposure was their payday.
-Inflating ticket prices as shows were about to sell out was another claim.
-That being said, club owners, promoters, and managers of the day seized countless liberties with artists- the stories of that are famous and can be recounted by nearly every band.
+Like many venues and club owners of that era, Psychedelic Supermarket and Papadopoulos enjoyed their fair share of controversy.
+There are the familiar stories of bands not being paid for multi-night stands at the club, being told that the exposure was their payday.
+Some accused Papadopoulos of inflating ticket prices just as shows were about to sell out.
+As was common in those days, promoters and managers took countless liberties with their artists.

 (by Mark Turner)